Max Hinsche: Appreciation

 Hinsche's photo album with a lot of photos (in private ownership) and his collections reflect his hard life under extreme conditions in the far north of Canada from 1926 to 1936.
 They are of remarkably good quality, considering Hinsche's conditions of life.
-Most of his stuffed animals, among them species of mammals and birds from the Canadian wilderness that are already died out there today, are in top condition as well.
-You can find items of Hinsche's collection in the Museum of Zoology Dresden (Senckenberg Museum of Natural History Collection), Naturkundemuseum Leipzig (Museum of Nature Study), in Berlin, Basel, Rome, in the Julius-Riemer-Museum in Lutherstadt Wittenberg (Luther's Town of Wittenberg), in the University of Forestry Eberswalde, in the Museum Schloss Klippenstein in Radeberg (Castle Klippenstein), in Pestalozzischule Radeberg, to name only a few.
-Hinsche's observations and analyses of the behavior of wolves (canis lupus) are highly informative for today's scientists, too.
+Most of his stuffed animals, among them species of mammals and birds from the Canadian wilderness that have died out there today, are in top condition as well.
+Items of Hinsche's collection can be found in the Museum of Zoology Dresden (Senckenberg Museum of Natural History Collection), Naturkundemuseum Leipzig (Museum of Nature Study), in Berlin, Basel, Rome, in the Julius-Riemer-Museum in Lutherstadt Wittenberg (Luther's Town of Wittenberg), in the University of Forestry Eberswalde, in the Museum Schloss Klippenstein in Radeberg (Castle Klippenstein), in Pestalozzischule Radeberg, to name only a few.
+Hinsche's observations and analyses of the behaviour of wolves (Canis lupus) are highly informative for today's scientists, too.
 Scientists of the University of Calgary refer to Hinsche's important discoveries in their current studies of the reintegration of wolves that live in the wilderness into cultivated and inhabited areas.